-An intense scientific study is required before healing stories can be proven beyond a doubt.
+An intense scientific study must happen before healing stories gain credibility.
 The good news for patients is that cannabis research is definitely well underway.
 The sheer number of studies can be overwhelming, however, which is part of the reason why so much false information exists about the plant in the first place.

 Thanks to the internet, and searchable databases like the National Center for Biotechnology Information and Google Scholar, everyone can pull up research on cannabis.
 The problem?
 Most people aren’t trained to pull information from dense, jargon-filled medical abstracts, nor to decipher studies based on quality.

 Also, the vast majority of these studies are only preliminary.
 Preliminary means in the early stages of scientific exploration; in a petri dish, or at best, on lab animals.
 Taking these initial conclusions, and applying them to human disease is possibly inaccurate.
 This is why we move to human clinical trials if the animal trials prove promising.
-That being said, passing animal trials is no small thing.
-The reason that rodents are the animal of choice for cannabis research is largely due to the similarity in human and rat/mouse CB1 receptors, which have 97 to 99% parity (Source: Pharmacol.
-Rev. 54: 181-202).
+But passing animal trials is no small thing.
+The reason that rodents are the animal of choice for cannabis research is largely due to the similarity in human and rat/mouse CB1 receptors.

 Yet, There Are Cannabis-Based Pharmaceuticals on The Market

 To date, there are only two approved uses for cannabis-derived medicines: Epidiolex, a CBD-based drug, for intractable epilepsy, and Sativex, a THC:CBD combination, approved to treat the symptoms of multiple sclerosis.
-Sativex has also recently been granted a patent on a formulation that will be used for the treatment of cancer.
+Sativex has also recently received a patent on a formulation that will be a treatment of cancer.

-There are currently no other cannabis-based medicines that have made it through human clinical trials, nor has the plant made it past the enormous roadblock of being deemed Schedule I (in the U.S).
-So, there’s one more (unjust, ridiculous, possibly criminal) slow down for researching the real plant in controlled human trials.
+There are currently no other cannabis-based medicines that progressed past human clinical trials.
+Nor has the plant made it past the enormous roadblock of being a Schedule I substance (in the U.S).
+So, there’s one more (unjust and ridiculous) impediment for researching the real plant in controlled human trials.

 What are the Most Common Claims About Medical Cannabis?